 When will my baby's hearing be checked?

-Your baby will be offered a hearing test in the first few weeks.
-This is a very quick test and does not cause the baby any pain.
 This is usually done before you leave hospital, but can also be done at home or in a special clinic if not.
 It takes only a few minutes and you will get the result straight afterwards.

 Hearing loss in babies is uncommon, only affecting around one to two babies in every thousand.